biocore/qiime/doc/tut_data_analysis_steps.rst

 	$ python $qdir/beta_diversity.py -i jackknife_otu -m dist_unweighted_unifrac -t Filtered_Aln/rep_set_aligned.tre -o jackknife_dist

 which results in 20 distance matrix files written to the "jackknife_dist directory".
-Each of those is then used as the basis for hierarchical clustering, using :file:`hierarchical_cluster.py` in batch mode::
+Each of those is then used as the basis for UPGMA clustering, using :file:`upgma_cluster.py` in batch mode::

-	$ python $qdir/hierarchical_cluster.py -i jackknife_dist -o jackknife_upgma
+	$ python $qdir/upgma_cluster.py -i jackknife_dist -o jackknife_upgma

 .. _compjackclustertree:

 Compare Jackknifed Trees to Cluster Tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Hierarchical clustering of the 20 distance matrix files results in 20 UPGMA samples clusters, each based on a random sub-sample of the available sequence data.
+UPGMA clustering of the 20 distance matrix files results in 20 UPGMA samples clusters, each based on a random sub-sample of the available sequence data.
 These are then compared to the UPGMA result using all available data::